Is It Aggression or Is It Something Else? Reasons for Cat Aggression

 Had each stressor (jerkwads cutting you off, traffic, spilled coffee, almost being late, a minor complaint, bird poop on your windshield) occurred on a separate day, you probably would have moved about your life without much thought.
 Instead, you’re now crying in your car because each stressor was too much to deal with.
 You also didn’t have time to decompress from each stressful event.

-The best thing you can do in these situations is to work to reduce your cat’s anxiety and fear.
-This could involve removing the source of fear or adding in a pheromone diffuser.
 In situations where it may not be possible to remove the source entirely, you can work with your cat to get them gradually used to the source of anxiety.
-In some cases, you may even be able to create a positive association so they willingly participate in formerly stressful things like taking medications or getting their nails trimmed.
+In some cases, you may even be able to create a positive association so they willingly participate in formerly stressful things like taking medications, using an inhaler, or getting their nails trimmed.

 Frustration Can Cause Cat Aggression